shaijyy/unduck/README.md

  - Looks better 💄
  - Choose a default bang (Enables default search for over 13,000 websites) 🙌
  - Animations (Because it's Animations.) 📺
- - Why the f*ck did theo censor the Duck part in Unduck? (oooo wait i get it now) 🤬
- - No data collected.
-At all. 📅
+ - 0 Analytics.
+No data collected. 📅
  - i- it- it- its just better. pliz use 🥲

 ## We care about you.
 Big Companies don't.